Scribbling notes during the meeting has long been the norm of business.

-The need to record, transcribe and archive conference calls is important; however, it is time-consuming and hinders the natural flow of conversation.
+The need to record, transcribe, and archive conference calls are important; however, it is time-consuming and hinders the natural flow of conversation.

-Otter makes it easy to search through voice conversations by automatically recording and transcribing calls.
+Using Otter makes it easy to search through voice conversations by automatically recording and transcribing calls.
 Otter is intelligent enough to understand and capture conversations that happen between multiple people as well.

-It allows recording and reviewing the transcribed text in real time.
+It allows recording and reviewing the transcribed text in real-time.
 You can access the conversations from any device and search through them quickly.
 You also have the facility to share voice notes with others and collaborate, making Otter quite useful for teams.

 If you need a human touch along with the automatic transcription, then TranscribeMe’s hybrid model of speech recognition technology plus dynamic quality assurance by real professional transcribers may be the best choice for you.

-A combination of voice recognition software that converts speech to text, automated quality checks, weekly spot checks and peer reviews by professionals ensures the quality of the transcribed text.
+A combination of voice recognition software that converts speech to text, automated quality checks, weekly spot checks, and peer reviews by professionals ensures the quality of the transcribed text.
 If errors in the transcription are going to be costly, then TranscribeMe may be worth checking out.

-Trint is an AI-based toolkit for transcribing, searching and sharing media content.
+Trint is an AI-based toolkit for transcribing, searching, and sharing media content.
 One advantage of Trint is that it can transcribe both audio and video files.
 It has a sophisticated editor that glues the transcribed text right next to the spot in the video or audio file, so you can easily verify or correct the text if required.

-If most of your business meetings are online, Zoom is a great choice to not only record the conference call but also to transcribe it.
+If most of your business meetings are online, Zoom is a great choice not only to record the conference call but also to transcribe it.

 Zoom has an audio transcript option that automatically transcribes the audio of a business meeting or conference call that you record in the cloud.
 The transcript appears as a separate file in the list of recorded sessions.
 Download the file to open it in MS Word or other text editors.